-Both the Issuer and the Guarantor consider advisable to incorporate by reference into the Base Prospectus via this Supplement the (i) audited Annual Consolidated Financial Statements of Repsol, S.A. and Investees composing the Repsol Group for the twelve-month period ended 31 December 2016 and (ii) certain regulatory announcements of the Guarantor; and therefore, pursuant to Article 16 of the Prospectus Directive as implemented by Article 13 of Chapter I of Part II of the Luxembourg Act, to amend the Section "DOCUMENTS INCORPORATED BY REFERENCE" (pages 20 to 24 of the Base Prospectus) by the inclusion of the following documents to the list "Information incorporated by reference" (page 20 of the Base Prospectus) as new paragraphs (L) and (M).
+Both the Issuer and the Guarantor consider advisable to incorporate by reference into the Base Prospectus via this Supplement the (i) audited Annual Consolidated Financial Statements of Repsol, S.A. and Investees composing the Repsol Group for the twelve-month period ended 31 December 2017 and (ii) certain regulatory announcements of the Guarantor; and therefore, pursuant to Article 16 of the Prospectus Directive as implemented by Article 13 of Chapter I of Part II of the Luxembourg Act, to amend the Section "DOCUMENTS INCORPORATED BY REFERENCE" (pages 21 to 24 of the Base Prospectus) by the inclusion of the following documents to the list "Information incorporated by reference" (page 21 of the Base Prospectus) as new paragraphs (N) and (O).
 The information incorporated by reference that is not included in the cross-reference list, is considered as additional information and is not required by the relevant schedules of Commission Regulation (EC) 809/2004.

-Page

-Information Incorporated by Reference References
+Information Incorporated by Reference

--
+Page References

-(L) The audited Consolidated Financial Statements, including the notes to such financial statements, the auditor's report thereon, the Consolidated Management Report and the Annual Report on Corporate Governance of Repsol, S.A. and Investees composing the Repsol Group for the year ended 31 December 2016 (for the avoidance of doubt, the page references mentioned below are those included in the top of each of the pages):
+(L) The audited Consolidated Financial Statements, including the notes to such financial statements, the auditor's report thereon, the Consolidated Management Report and the Annual Report on Corporate Governance of Repsol, S.A. and Investees composing the Repsol Group for the year ended 31 December 2017 (for the avoidance of doubt, the page references mentioned below are the PDF-pages of the Annual Report 2017):